 Donated kidneys are carefully cross-matched to ensure the greatest compatibility between the patient and donor.
 Kidneys are obtained either from a living donor (usually a relative) or a deceased organ donor.

 Another option made available at University Transplant is a kidney transplant from a living donor.
-Family members or individuals who are unrelated but make a good match may be able to donate a kidney.
+Family members or unrelated individuals who make a good match may be able to donate a kidney.
 Individuals who donate a kidney can live healthy lives with the kidney that remains.

 Easy access to care for our patients is important to us.
-For kidney transplant patients who live more than one hour from Jackson, we provide evaluation services and immediate post-transplant care in Grenada and Biloxi.
+For kidney transplant patients who live more than one hour from Jackson, we provide pre-transplant evaluation services at our outreach clinics in Grenada and Biloxi.